 - Anyone with regular service to the league/repetitive access to, or contact with, the Little Leaguers® or their teams

-It’s important to remember that all Little League volunteer positions are annual positions, and need to be reapproved, pending a background check, each year.
+It’s important to remember that all Little League volunteer positions are annual positions, and need to be reapproved, pending a background check and completion of abuse awareness training, each year.

 Why is a Little League Volunteer Application necessary?

 A Little League Volunteer Application has different details that a league official can utilize.
 The application asks about the volunteer’s employment because this information can help with the placement of a volunteer.